PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 The Fargate components of the deployment still need configuration.
 They share a lot of common parameters.
 Each template configures and deploys an ECS Task Definition, Service and Task.
-The user can configure the ECS parameters as required but the default values specified are okay for this example.
+You can configure the ECS parameters as required but the default values specified are okay for this example.

 The `ServiceName` parameter configured will result in creation of a Service Discovery record as
 > {`ServiceName`}.{`EnvironmentName`}